sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

   .to("b")
 ```

-In this case, it will simply forward all non-null-keys records downstream (a KTable ignores null keys), and no statestore will be created:
+In this case, it will forward all non-null-keys records downstream (a KTable ignores null keys), and no statestore will be created:

 ![](2019-08-13-00-13-08.png)